ekoriyadi/fundamental-js/README.md

 # fundamental-js
-Front End - Fundamental JS
+Fundamental JS in this source is part of Front End learning path course.